Automation Without Compromises: 6 Reasons to Adopt Andrew.

 Achieve Reproducible Pipetting.

-Is the automatic pipette plunger actuated always at the same constant speed?
+Is the micropipette plunger actuated always at the same constant speed?
 Is the pipette always held precisely at the vertical?
 Was the transfer from, say, G4 to F7 actually completed?
 Was the compound pipetted into a particular well fully mixed with the well’s content?
 In practice, to be safe you repeat your experiment once more; sometimes you repeat it even twice.
 But you are rarely sure that you haven’t simply repeated the same mistake.
-Andrew removes that uncertainty by reproducible execution of your protocol according to state-of-art pipetting rules.
+Andrew removes that uncertainty by reproducible execution of your protocol according to state-of-art pipetting rules through automated pipetting.

 Save Your Time.

 You can ask Andrew to perform a full protocol, or just some parts of it.
 If you have critical steps you want to do yourself, just note them down while creating your protocol, and Andrew will wait as needed, then resume after you are done.
 After all, he was designed to sit on the same bench you use, and to work with you.
-By having Andrew work as an automatic pipette, the time you will have wasted on manual work can be devoted to more useful and productive intellectual activities.
-Depending on your specific needs, you can either let Andrew run unattended, or use Andrew as a pipetting companion while you follow the biology protocol and monitor the steps that need it during its execution.
+By having our companion robot work as an automated pipetting solution, the time you will have wasted on manual work can be devoted to more useful and productive intellectual activities.
+Depending on your specific needs, you can either let Andrew run unattended, or use Andrew as an automated pipetting companion while you follow the biology protocol and monitor the steps that need it during its execution.

 An active biologist spends an average of two hours per day in liquid handling operations: saving just one hour per day, implies a more efficient use of your time and a better productivity for your laboratory.
 The math is simple: 1 hour per day x $87 / hour x 220 working days / year = $20,000 savings per year.
 This simple estimate of how precious your time is highlights how expensive it is to have to repeat experiments, not even counting the cost of additional reagents.